rranshous/raceon/README.md

 ## 🎮 Current State

-**Desert Bandit Mode**: Open-world exploration across a vast desert landscape with water obstacles, scattered details, and smooth physics-based driving.
+**Desert Justice Mode**: Open-world desert with **water bandits** stealing from precious oases!
+Ram the blue bandits before they escape with the water.
+Righteous justice in the wasteland! 💧⚖️

 ## 🚗 Development Journey